- Go Hiking

 The former Wildlife Management Area of the park includes portions of the Highlands, Sterling Ridge and Hasenclever Iron trails, plus a network of unmarked woods roads with access from adjoining paved roads.
 The Jennings Hollow Trail [3.0 miles; yellow] starts from the Sterling Ridge Trail [blue on white] 1.1 miles from its southern trailhead at the intersection of East Shore Drive and Greenwood Lake Turnpike.
 One highlight is a view across an extensive wetland along the return segment of the loop.
 Jennings Creek is impressive in flood, especially when looking for underwater stepping stones.

-Alert [as of March, 2014]: The footbridge over the Wanaque River at Long Pond Ironworks was washed away by Hurricane Irene in August 2011.
-The missing Highlands Trail Bridge cuts off three trails--Highlands, Sterling Ridge, and Hasenclever Iron.
+Alert: The footbridge over the Wanaque River at Long Pond Ironworks was washed away by Hurricane Irene in August 2011.
+As of August 2014, it has not yet been replaced.
+The missing bridge cuts off three trails--Highlands, Sterling Ridge, and Hasenclever Iron.
 In the absence of this footbridge, the Sterling Ridge Trail cannot be accessed from Long Pond Ironworks.
-Detours are circuitous and a rough crossing of the river is strongly discouraged.
-The bridge will remain missing until funding, siting, and bridge design are all in place.
+Detours are circuitous, and a rough crossing of the river is strongly discouraged.
+The bridge cannot be replaced until funding, siting, and bridge design are all in place.
 Use Contact Information below for updated park advisories.

 |Contact Information:||NJ DEP, Division of Parks and Forestry |